 In this section of our website, we have listed some of our IFOB friends and hope you will find their organizations equally beneficial.

-Undoubtedly you’ve heard of Junior Achievement.
+Undoubtedly, you’ve heard of Junior Achievement.
 Maybe you even participated in a JA activity when you were in school.
-Junior Achievement of Maine teaches K-12 students the skills they will need to succeed as adults: Financial literacy, work readiness and entrepreneurship.
-As leader of a family-owned business, you know how hard it is to find qualified, enthusiastic workers to help your company succeed.
+Junior Achievement of Maine teaches K-12 students the skills they will need to succeed as adults: financial literacy, work readiness, and entrepreneurship.
+As a leader of a family-owned business, you know how hard it is to find qualified, enthusiastic workers to help your company succeed.
 JA of Maine is engaging tomorrow’s leaders today with a variety of programs that help kids see the possibilities in setting their sights on working with Maine businesses.

-JA of Maine makes it easy for you, your family members, your employees (or ideally, all three) to make a difference in Maine student’s lives and inspire them to reach for a rewarding career.
+JA of Maine makes it easy for you, your family members, your employees (or ideally, all three) to make a difference in the lives of Maine students and inspire them to reach for a rewarding career.
 There are many ways you can support JA of Maine.
 Here are just a few:

-The Environmental & Energy Technology Council of Maine (E2Tech) seeks to build and expand the State’s environmental, energy, and clean technology sectors.
-E2Tech acts as a catalyst to stimulate growth in this sector by facilitating networking opportunities, serving as a clearinghouse for objective information, and leading efforts to promote the sector.
+E2Tech seeks to build and expand the State’s environmental, energy, and clean technology sectors.
+E2Tech acts as a catalyst to stimulate growth in this sector by facilitating networking opportunities, serving as a clearinghouse for objective information, as well as leading efforts to promote the sector.